MY-ALL-JAVA/JavaPractice_N_Learning/spring/springBasics/readme.md

     This scopes a bean definition to a `global HTTP session`.
     Only valid in the context of a web-aware Spring ApplicationContext.

     The singleton scope
     This single instance is stored in a cache of such singleton beans, and all subsequent requests and references for that named bean return the cached object.
     <bean id = "..." class = "..." scope = "singleton"></bean>

+  prototype
+    If the scope is set to prototype, the Spring IoC container creates a new bean instance of the object every time a request for that specific bean is made.

+    As a rule, use the prototype scope for all state-full beans and the singleton scope for stateless beans.
+    <bean id = "helloWorld" class = "com.subratpalhar.HelloWorld" scope = "prototype"></bean>

 ________________________________________________________________________________________________________________________
 TUTORIAL #